PalmPalm7/CS162-Group13-Clone/doc/project1.md

 In changing the thread's priority, we modify `int priority` in the thread structure.
 In the case of a priority donation, whereas a lock is acquired by a low priority thread while a high priority thread is also on the `ready_list`.
 We should perform a priority donation.
 Get the both the high priority thread and low priority thread's priority level by calling `int thread_get_priority (void)` and save on `int temp_priority_high` and `int temp_priority_low` respectively then set the low priority to `temp_priority_high` by calling `void thread_set_priority (int temp_priority_high)` after the lock is released, change back its priority level using `void thread_set_priority (int temp_priority_low)`.
 However in some circumstances ,this may encounter some problems,like we could never recover our orginal priority in the condition of nested priority donation.So we add the `own_lock` and `original_priority` to recover the original priority of a thead when a thread release all locks.

 #### 7. Priority queue
-Modify the list structure that originially calls struct list from lib/kernel/list.c to a priority queue that could be created from the doubly linked list structure that is implemented in lib/kernel/list.c.
+The list structure that originially calls struct list from lib/kernel/list.c will be modified to become a priority queue that could be created from the doubly linked list structure that is implemented in lib/kernel/list.c.
 Time complexity of doubly-linked list is Θ(n) for access Θ(n) for search while we are using priority queue to pop the highest priority in each iteration, so it will have time complexity of Θ(1) for access if no speciic thread is called.